20 Top Dishes You Need to Try in Melbourne 2019

 Shandong Mama can lay claim to the best dumplings in Melbourne.
 Mama is a retired ex accountant from China who spent years cooking for friends in her social circle in Shandong Province.
 She's had the courage to start this homely restaurant with her delightful family here in Melbourne.
 Friends and relatives are part of the scene.
 Mama has a passion for healthy, delicate cuisine.
 It's exciting to see a Shandong Restaurant (one of the 8 major Chinese cuisines) in Melbourne.

-3. Lamb, Cucumber at Dinner by Heston
+Meat Fruit at Dinner by Heston

 Heston lovers can celebrate as Dinner by Heston has made its mark in Melbourne.